DeclarativeHub/ReactiveKit/README.md

 }
 ```

-In the example, instead of handling the disposables, we just put them into a bag by calling `dispose(in:)` method on them.
-They will then get disposed automatically when the bag gets deallocated.
+In the example, instead of handling the disposables, we just put them into a bag by calling `dispose(in:)` method on the disposable.
+Disposables will then get disposed automatically when the bag gets deallocated.
 Note that you can also call `dispose()` on the bag to dispose its contents at will.

 ReactiveKit provides a bag on `NSObject` and its subclasses out of the box.
 If you are doing iOS or Mac development you will get a free `bag` on your view controllers and other UIKit objects since all of them are `NSObject` subclasses.

 ```swift
 extension NSObject {